Did you know...

 What we do

-Since its establishment in 2015, CBI 3 – Asia Rangelands Initiative in Central and South Asia aims at ameliorating the legal basis at the centre of tenure security.
-This process is encouraged by the facilitation of the formulation and implementation of policies, that preserve rangelands resources, protect their sustainable use, and acknowledge the rights of their users, while also mitigating the consequences of depletion of nature and climate change.
-For this reason, CBI 3 is committed to:
+Since its establishment in 2015, the Asia Rangelands Initiative in Central and South Asia aims at working to increase the tenure security of rangeland users by facilitating the development and implementation of policies to protect rangelands resources, support their sustainable use, and recognise the rights of their users.
+The initiative also seeks to promote the notion of pastoralists essentially being ecosystem service providers, protecting local biodiversity and counteracting degradation of the environment in extreme climate events.
+For this reason, the Asia Rangelands Initiative is committed to:

-- Evaluating pastureland management and organising learning events, co-managing pasture and forest use contracts with local authorities, regulating Pasture Use Associations (PUAs), empowering women’s collective land rights claiming.
+- Evaluating pastureland management, co-managing pasture and forest use contracts with local authorities, regulating Pasture User Associations (PUAs), organising learning events, and empowering women’s collective land rights.

-- Offering support in the process of policy formulation and enforcement, across sub-regions and helping Governments ameliorate the acknowledgment of harder community rights; leading advocacy and lobbying endeavours at the international, national and regional level, including calls for an International Year of Rangelands in 2026.
+- Offering support in the process of policy formulation and enforcement across sub-regions and helping Governments ameliorate the acknowledgment of community rights.

-In India, SAPA prompted the establishment of the first National Pastoral Alliance, the Rashtriya Pashupalan Sangathan- currently active in 10 states.
+While in South Asia, SAPA members in India prompted the establishment of the first National Pastoral Alliance, the Rashtriya Pashupalan Sangathan- currently active in 10 states.
 One of its greatest achievements was the successful preservation of the livelihoods of over 200 pastoralist families through the attainment of a government grant of 80 hectares of grazing lands to the Jungi village in the Gunji Province- where wind farms and the Forest Department had been encroaching the lands.

 Why rangelands matter